GoogleCloudPlatform/datashare-toolkit/api/README.md

 ### Deploy to Cloud Run
 By default it deploys to us-central1 region.
 Execute the following command from the `datashare-toolkit/api` directory.
 ```
-gcloud deployment-manager deployments create cds-api --config deploy_cds_api.yaml
+gcloud deployment-manager deployments create ds-api --config deploy_ds_api.yaml
 ```

-You can update the region in the `deploy_cds_api.yaml` file.
+You can update the region in the `deploy_ds_api.yaml` file.
 ```
 properties:
     region: us-central1